Look and Feel Standards

 Figure 4.
 Search Box Example:

-The page body, located below the agency header, includes global navigation, breadcrumb trail, main content area and any other content areas.
-Layout and organization of the page body is at the discretion of the agency.
-The page body uses:
+The Content Area is located below the agency header and includes the agency navigation, carousel, breadcrumb trail, general content (main and sidebars), and other content areas.
+Unless otherwise specified, the layout, organization, and color theme for the Content Area is at the discretion of the agency.

 State of Alaska Footer